Timonwa/techroadmap/README.md

 git checkout -b addDesignRoadmap
 ```

-(Please let the name of the branch be descriptive of the changes you are about to make.)
+_Note: Let the name of the branch be descriptive of the changes you are about to make._

 ### Run the React app